Julia-Harding/jharding-lab6/README.md

 so that I could create a scrolling carousel of animal images.

 I understood conceptually what I learned in class, but it was very difficult to translate that to actual programming.
-In the section DEVELOPMENT notes, I'll detail what works, and what needs improvement.
+In the section DEVELOPMENT NOTES, I'll detail what works, and what needs improvement.

 ------------------------------------------------------------------------------------------